What can I expect during an objective lameness evaluation for my horse?

 An objective evaluation with an Equinosis Q is very similar to the subjective evaluations you know today.
 This is by design.
 The Q was developed specifically to complement a skilled veterinarian’s examination.
 The Q uses inertial sensors to measure lameness.
 This is an additional tool your veterinarian will have to quantify what the eye is perceiving.
 You can think of it as your veterinarian performing the qualitative part of the examination, while the Q provides the quantitative part of the examination.
 The lameness metrics calculated in the analysis report asymmetric head and pelvic movement, to the millimeter, which correlates to decreased weight-bearing on the limbs.

 Sensor placement of three body-mounted wireless sensors attach to the horse’s head, pelvis, and right forelimb.
 Instrumentation takes about 60 seconds.
 Sensors weigh about an ounce and have no effect on lameness measurement.
-Sensor data is transferred via Bluetooth to the data analysis program on your veterinarian’s tablet in real time.
+Sensor data is transferred wirelessly to the data analysis program on your veterinarian’s tablet in real time.
 Analysis takes less than 10 seconds.

 Your veterinarian may watch your horse walk, trot and canter during a lameness evaluation; however, the Q is designed to be used only at the trot, which is the most sensitive gait to detect lameness.
 So, your veterinarian will collect and evaluate data while your horse is trotting in a straight line.
 The Q can also be used for lunging evaluations, flexion & manipulation tests, and even ridden evaluations.